Xuanwu (god): Worship in Indonesia

-In Indonesia, almost every Taoist temple provides an altar for Xuantian Shangdi.
-The story states that the first temple that worshiped him was a temple at Welahan Town, Jepara, Central Java.
-And the temples that were built in honor of him are the temples at Gerajen and Bugangan, Semarang City, Central Java.
-His festival is celebrated annually every the 25th day, 2nd month, of Chinese calendar.
-The worshipers of Chen Fu Zhen Ren, especially at Tik Liong Tian Temple, Rogojampi, Banyuwangi Regency, East Java, believe that Xuantian Shangdi is their patron deity.
-That's why they put his altar at the right side of Chen Fu Zhen Ren's altar, in the middle room of the temple which is always reserved for the main deity.
+In Indonesia, altars to Xuantian Shangdi are found in many Taoist temples (klenteng), particularly in Central Java communities with historical ties to southern China.
+The worshipers of Chen Fu Zhen Ren, especially at Tik Liong Tian Temple, Rogojampi, Banyuwangi Regency, East Java, regard Xuantian Shangdi as their patron deity, placing his altar at the right side of Chen Fu Zhen Ren's altar in the central room of the temple traditionally reserved for the main deity.

 Worship in Thailand

-Xuanwu is known among the Thai people as Chao Pho Suea (Tiger God) or Tua Lao Yah (大老爷 "Big Deity") according by Teochew dialect.
-There are many shrines that worship him in the country including Bangkok's San Chao Pho Suea near Giant Swing and Sam Phraeng neighbourhood.
-This shrine has been highly worshipped with both Thais and Chinese, especially in Chinese New Year's Day.
+Xuanwu is known among the Thai people as Chao Pho Yai or Tua Lao Ia (大老爷 "Big Deity") in the Teochew dialect.
+He is sometimes conflated with Chao Pho Suea (Tiger God), as the two are often worshipped together in the same shrine, with Xuanwu seated in the central position and the Tiger God to one side.
+Several shrines dedicated to him exist in Thailand, including those in the Sam Yan area of Bangkok and along Phetkasem Road on the Thonburi side of the city.
+These shrines are visited by both Thai and Chinese worshippers, particularly during Chinese New Year.

 In culture

-In the classic novel Journey to the West, Xuanwu was a king of the north who had two generals serving under him, a "Tortoise General" and a "Snake General".
-This king had a temple at Wudang Mountains in Hubei, thus there is a Tortoise Mountain and a Snake Mountain on the opposite sides of a river in Wuhan, the capital of Hubei.
+Xuanwu appears as a character in the 16th-century Chinese classic novel Journey to the West, in which he is depicted as a king of the north with two generals serving under him, a "Tortoise General" and a "Snake General", residing at a temple in the Wudang Mountains of Hubei.
+The Tortoise Mountain (龜山) and Snake Mountain (蛇山) on opposite sides of a river in Wuhan, the capital of Hubei, take their names from this association with Xuanwu's two animal attendants.